GrottoPress/shield/docs/07-LOGIN.md

    class CurrentLogin::Destroy < BrowserAction
      # ...
-     # By default, *Shield* sets the status of the login to
+     # By default, *Shield* marks the login as inactive,
-     # `Ended` to mark it as inactive, without deleting it.
+     # without deleting it.
      #
      # To delete it, use `Shield::CurrentLogin::Delete` instead.
      include Shield::CurrentLogin::Destroy